Commercial development - Your guide to commercial real estate

 Possibilities for leaseback-sale

-Compared to residential developments, the building and land costs necessitate a higher capital expenditure.
-Unless a well-located piece of land is purchased as residential and later rezoned to commercial, the land cost for office construction is often higher.
-Building expenses might rise, especially if the number of floors and lifts are added.
+The building and land costs for developing commercial properties require a higher capital expenditure.
+Unless a well-located piece of land is purchased as residential and later rezoned to commercial, the land cost for such construction is often higher.

 Tenants are savvier when it comes to negotiating

-Most renters looking for office space are businesspeople who approach lease negotiations with a business mindset.
-The developer and his agent or real estate broker should have strong bargaining skills.
+Most renters looking for commercial space are business people who approach lease negotiations with a business mindset.
+The developer and his agent or real estate broker should have strong negotiating skills.

 Adaptations to meet the needs of the tenants